What is Stayplot?

 - Save what you find: sign in with Google or a one-tap email link to keep a shortlist of hotels you’re considering — it’s there next time you open the map.

-- Price & availability alerts: for Marriott, Hilton and IHG, set an alert on a hotel and we’ll email you when the points or cash price drops to a number you pick — or when a sold-out award night finally opens up.
+- Price & availability alerts: for all six chains — Marriott, Hilton, IHG, Hyatt, Wyndham and Choice — set an alert on a hotel and we’ll email you when the points or cash price drops to a number you pick — or when a sold-out award night finally opens up.
 No more checking the same hotel every week.

-- Your free-night cert wallet: save the Hilton, Marriott (35k/50k/85k) and IHG free-night certs you’re holding, with expiry dates, and we’ll flag the ones running out.
+- Your free-night cert wallet: save the Hilton, Marriott (35k/50k/85k), IHG and Hyatt (Category 1-4 / 1-7) free-night certs you’re holding, with expiry dates, and we’ll flag the ones running out.
 Then on any hotel page, Plus shows what each cert is actually worth there — the cash value minus only the top-off points you’d add, with the full math shown.
 We don’t price the cert itself, so you can weigh it against whatever it cost you.

-- Search by name or destination: one box that finds a specific hotel or jumps to a city or region.
+- Search by name or destination: one box that finds a specific hotel or jumps to a city or region — or browse the destination guides for a curated look at points hotels in a given place.

 - Curated leaderboards — ranked lists of the redemptions worth caring about: